soedinglab/merlot/README.md

 `library(devtools)`
 `install.packages(c("bigpca", "irlba", "nsprcomp", "plotly","fields", "igraph", "rgl", "tictoc"))`

+You might be required to installed the following system libraries: libudunits2-dev, mesa-common-dev, libglu1-mesa-dev, and zlib1g-dev.

 ## 3) Download
 Download an archive from github (for example the [zip](https://github.com/soedinglab/merlot/archive/master.zip) file) and unpack it, or pull the repository directly.